kuu12/less-router/README.md

 ### Cachable
 Route components could be cachable by adding `autoCache` property.
 Route changes won't lead these component to be destroyed/remounting, but hidden/shown.

+### Support most features in React Router V4
+Dynamic routing, recursive paths, no match (404), and other features.

 # Usage

 - [Basic and URL parameters](#basic-and-url-parameters)